giacomo-santoni/SC-project/README.md

 The optimizer is 'adam', the loss function is a BinaryCrossentropy, since is a binary classification problem and the metric chosen is F1Score since I want to reduce both the number of FN and FP.
 An important feature added to the model is the *class_weight* in the model.fit() function.
 This was another attempt to solve the imbalancing problem.
 In this way, the model gives more weight and importance to the minority class.
 The model is trained for 10 epochs.

+To execute correctly the code check if you have the following libraries before running:
+- tensorflow
+- scikit-learn

 The output of the code can be seen in the notebook, where each piece of code is commented on.
 # 4. CONCLUSION
 The CNN model seems good... da finire.